 The name of the county derives from that of a local Native American tribe—the Susquehannock—who lived along what is now known as the Susquehanna River.
 “Susquehannock” is believed to mean “People of the Muddy River,” or “People of the Well-Watered Land.”

 The county’s attractions include the Salt Springs State Park; the Florence Shelley Preserve, which is part of the Nature Conservancy; the Woodbourne Forest and Wildlife Sanctuary; Elk Mountain Ski Resort; and Callender’s Sugar House & Cross-Country Ski Area.
 Visitors to the county can enjoy a variety of festivals, as well as the Harford Fair.
 The Susquehanna County Historical Society and the Susquehanna County Library, both located in Montrose, offer a variety of resources to the public.

 With offices in Montrose, Scranton, and Stroudsburg, the Needle Law Firm has represented clients in Northeastern Pennsylvania over more than 100 years.
 Our attorneys work on behalf of people injured in a variety of circumstances, including car, truck, motorcycle, and train accidents, as well as incidents of nursing home abuse or medical malpractice.
 We also help clients with needs related to Workers’ Compensation and Social Security benefits.

 Our Montrose offices are located on Public Avenue.
 Heading North on S Main Street (toward Drinker Street), turn right at Church Street.
 From Church, take the first left onto Public Avenue.

-To schedule a free initial consultation, please call us toll-free at 855-687-4357, or simply fill out and submit our “Contact Us” form.
+To schedule a free initial consultation, please call us at (570) 344-1266, or simply fill out and submit our “Contact Us” form.